cloudflare/cloudflare-docs/content/pulumi/tutorial/add-site.md

 {{<tutorial-step title="Update your nameservers">}}

-Once you have added a domain (also known as a zone) to Cloudflare, that domain will receive two assigned authoritative nameservers.
+Once you have added a domain to Cloudflare, that domain will receive two assigned authoritative nameservers.

 {{<Aside type="note">}}

-This process makes Cloudflare your authoritative DNS provider, allowing your DNS queries and web traffic to be served from and protected by our network.
+This process makes Cloudflare your authoritative DNS provider, allowing your DNS queries and web traffic to be served from and protected by the Cloudflare network.

 [Learn more about pending domains](https://developers.cloudflare.com/dns/zone-setups/reference/domain-status/)
 {{</Aside>}}